SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 This task is foundational for voice-controlled applications, interactive voice response systems, and automated transcription services.
 One of the key metrics for evaluating speech recognition systems is the Word Error Rate (WER).

-Traditional models, such as those based on LSTM or GRU, have shown competitive performance on various benchmark datasets~\cite{amodei2016deep}.
+Traditional models, such as those based on LSTM or GRU, have shown competitive performance on various benchmark datasets~\cite{amodei2016deep}[^22].
-However, the introduction of LLMs has significantly improved these results~\cite{radford2023robust,seide2024speech}.
+However, the introduction of LLMs has significantly improved these results~\cite{radford2023robust,seide2024speech}[^23] [^24].

 Moreover, in multilingual speech recognition, LLMs have demonstrated superior performance across various languages.
-On the Multilingual LibriSpeech (MLS) dataset, Conformer-based models have achieved significant reductions in WER across multiple languages~\cite{huang2024multilingual}.
+On the Multilingual LibriSpeech (MLS) dataset, Conformer-based models have achieved significant reductions in WER across multiple languages~\cite{huang2024multilingual} [^25].
-Notably, in low-resource languages such as French and German, great WER reductions have been reported~\cite{radford2023robust}.
+Notably, in low-resource languages such as French and German, great WER reductions have been reported~\cite{radford2023robust} [^23].

 Speech translation is the process of converting spoken language from one language into written or spoken text in another language.
-It typically involves two key steps~\cite{agarwal2023findings}: automatic speech recognition (ASR), which transcribes spoken words into text, and machine translation (MT), which translates the transcribed text into the target language.
+It typically involves two key steps [^26]~\cite{agarwal2023findings}: automatic speech recognition (ASR), which transcribes spoken words into text, and machine translation (MT), which translates the transcribed text into the target language.
 This technology is used in real-time applications such as multilingual meetings, conferences, and live broadcasts, enabling seamless cross-lingual communication.
-With the successful application of large language models in the field of machine translation~\cite{yang2023bigtranslate}, the speech translation domain has also begun to gradually incorporate large language models, aiming to achieve similar significant results.
+With the successful application of large language models in the field of machine translation~\cite{yang2023bigtranslate}[^27], the speech translation domain has also begun to gradually incorporate large language models, aiming to achieve similar significant results.
 Advances in large language models have significantly improved the accuracy and fluency of speech translation systems.
 In the field of speech translation, the integration of large language models has significantly enhanced performance.
-Not only has it improved the accuracy of speech translation tasks~\cite{hu2024gentranslate}, but it has also broadened the range of supported languages~\cite{barrault2023seamlessm4t}, making these models an invaluable addition to the field.
+Not only has it improved the accuracy of speech translation tasks~\cite{hu2024gentranslate}[^28], but it has also broadened the range of supported languages~\cite{barrault2023seamlessm4t}[^29], making these models an invaluable addition to the field.
 The incorporation of large language models brings a complementary advantage, enriching both precision and diversity in multilingual speech translation.

 Additionally, LLMs have excelled in multitask learning scenarios.
-For example, the Qwen-Audio model has shown impressive performance in tasks that combine speech-to-text with other modalities, such as sentiment analysis and speaker identification, reducing WER by 10\% and improving sentiment recognition accuracy by 8\% compared to single-task models~\cite{chu2023qwen}.
+For example, the Qwen-Audio model has shown impressive performance in tasks that combine speech-to-text with other modalities, such as sentiment analysis and speaker identification, reducing WER by 10\% and improving sentiment recognition accuracy by 8\% compared to single-task models~\cite{chu2023qwen}[^17].

 For a detailed comparison and analysis of Speech LLMs' performance in traditional speech tasks, please refer to~\Cref{sec: Performance}.